8 reasons Reykjavik is one of Europe's most unusual city breaks

 Think European city break and your feet might start to ache just at the prospect of tackling one of the continent's numerous sprawling capitals.

-Reykjavik is Europe's eighth smallest capital city with a population of just 120,000 residents.
-Consider that London is home to 8.6 million people, and there are 2.6 million people living in Rome, and suddenly Iceland's capital is looking pretty puny.
+Reykjavik is Europe's eighth smallest capital city with a population of just 122,000 residents.
+Consider that London is home to nearly 9 million people and suddenly Iceland's capital is looking pretty puny.

 One of the most appealing aspects of a visit to Iceland in the winter months is the chance to see the Northern Lights (or, Aurora Borealis).
 This natural light show can be elusive, though, so a weekend in Reykjavik is the perfect way to see them.